Corned Beef Fritters

 • 1/2 cup finely diced corned beef

-• 1/4 cup drained and chopped sauerkraut
+• 1/4 cup well-drained and chopped sauerkraut

 • 3 tablespoons softened cream cheese